Treatment of Skin Lesions, Moles, Cysts, Lipomas, Skin Tags and Scar Revision

 FASTING: If you are having a General Anaesthetic (GA) or Local anaesthetic with Sedation (LAWS) you should have nothing to eat or drink for six hours prior to your operation.
 Local Anaesthetic (LA) only surgery requires no fasting.

 DRESSING: Your surgeon and The Layt Clinic staff will advise you how on long they wish the dressing to be left in place.
-Once the dressing is removed keep the incision and surrounding skin clean with luke warm water.
+Once the dressing is removed keep the incision and surrounding skin clean with mild warm water.
 Getting the incision wet does not harm, and pat your incision dry.

 PAIN: Usually very minimal and requires no more than Panadol for control.